justbin9527/justbin9527/README.md

 - 👋 Hi, I’m @justbin9527
 - 👀 I’m interested in magic
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on gurobi code
+- 💞️ I’m looking to collaborate on gurobipy code
 - 📫 How to reach me (github is there)

 <!---